ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **THROWING THE BALL AT THE WALL**

-S][ometimes a player will purposefully throw the ball at a wall in order to try to have it ricochet off into a far more advantageous position.
+Sometimes a player will purposefully throw the ball at a wall in order to try to have it ricochet off into a far more advantageous position.